Noise-Aware Generalization: Robustness to In-Domain Noise and Out-of-Domain Generalization: ( )

-We choose RotatedMNIST~\citep{ghifary2015domain} for its simplicity and clear feature structure, making it ideal for demonstrating the impact of synthesized noise.
-In this dataset, different domains are defined by rotation angles.
-We select four domains corresponding to 0°, 15°, 30°, and 45° rotations.
-Pairwise noise is introduced by manually selecting four confusing digit pairs: (0, 6), (1, 7), (3, 5), and (4, 9).
-For each digit in a confusing pair, we set a 0.3 noise ratio to flip its label.
-We use ResNet50~\citep{he2016deep} with trained via ERM~\citep{vapnik1999overview}.
+To help better understand \taskAbbr, we perform a preliminary analysis using RotatedMNIST~\citep{ghifary2015domain}, chosen for its simplicity and clear feature structure.
+Note that we also validate these observations on more complex datasets in our experiments.
+We select four rotation angles (0°, 15°, 30°, and 45°) to represent different domains.
+Pairwise noise is introduced by randomly flipping 30\% of the labels between four confusing digit pairs: (0, 6), (1, 7), (3, 5), and (4, 9).
+Our experiments use a ResNet50~\citep{he2016deep} trained via ERM~\citep{gulrajani2020search-erm}.